steffest/DPaint-js/README.md

    - Writes IFF ILBM images (up to 256 colors)
    - Read and write directly from Amiga Disk Files (ADF)
    - Embedded Amiga Emulator to preview your work in the real Deluxe Paint.
+   - Limit the palette to 12 bit for Amiga OCS/ECS mode, or 9 bit for Atari ST mode.

 ## Free and Open
 It runs in your browser, works on any system and works fine on touch-screen devices like iPads.